A Survey on Deep Learning for Theorem Proving: Discussions

 \subsection{Challenges}

 Despite significant progress, deep learning for theorem proving still faces many challenges, including data scarcity, disunified evaluation protocols, and human-AI interaction.

-\smallsec{Data scarcity} The amount of formal proof data is growing but is still far behind other domains where LLMs are successful, e.g., code generation.
+\smallsec{Data Scarcity} The amount of formal proof data is growing but is still far behind other domains where LLMs are successful, e.g., code generation.
 The largest corpora of Isabelle proofs, Archive of Formal Proofs, currently contains 250K proofs.
 Lean's mathlib contains 140K proofs.
 This amount of data is decent for small models (e.g., billions of parameters) but insufficient for models with hundreds of billions of parameters.
 Although the use of rule-based generators could offer some assistance, the complexity and quality of the generated data often do not match that of human-written ones.
 Furthermore, autoformalization is even more data-scarce, due to the difficulty in obtaining aligned informal-formal pairs.

-\smallsec{Evaluation} Compared to traditional deep learning tasks such as classification, it is much harder to evaluate the performance of theorem provers comprehensively.
-First, results across different proof assistants are not comparable.
-Even though MiniF2F is available across multiple proof assistants, the impact due to proof automation (e.g., Isabelle has Sledgehammer~\citep{sledgehammer} whereas Lean does not) often outweighs the differences due to deep learning models.
-Second, the resource constraints (e.g., time, \#attempts) during evaluation may impact the performance and the relative ranking of different methods.
-Compared to time constraints, \#attempts favors bigger models such as LLMs.
-In contrast, a tight time constraint arising from real-time applications may favor simple but fast models.
+\smallsec{Evaluation} Compared to traditional deep learning tasks such as classification, it is considerably more complex to evaluate the performance of theorem provers comprehensively.
+Firstly, results across different proof assistants are not directly comparable.
+Even though miniF2F is available across multiple proof assistants, the impact of proof automation tools (e.g., Isabelle has Sledgehammer~\citep{sledgehammer} whereas Lean does not) often outweighs the differences attributable to deep learning models.
+Secondly, resource constraints during evaluation, such as time and the number of attempts, can significantly affect performance and the relative ranking of different methods.
+While more attempts may favor larger models like LLMs, tight time constraints, especially in real-time applications, may favor simpler, faster models.
 Without a specific application as the context, it is unclear what evaluation setting makes the most sense.
-We as a community still lack a systematic understanding of the trade-off, despite nascent efforts~\citep{graph2tac}.
+Thirdly, the use of pre-trained LLMs like GPT-4 may introduce data contamination issues~\citep{graph2tac}, as these models might have been pre-trained on existing informal or formal testing problems, leading to unfair comparisons.
+We as a community still lack a systematic evaluation framework across different types of neural theorem provers, despite nascent efforts~\citep{bait, graph2tac}.